-- 1. The student assumes full responsibility to find out what was missing and to make arrangements with the classroom teacher to make up the missed work. - 2.
-The teacher shall give the student a definite assignment and period within which to complete that assignment.
+- 1. The student assumes full responsibility to find out what was missing and to plan with the classroom teacher to make up the missed work. - 2.
+The teacher shall give the student the work and the timeframe to complete the work.
 Failure to complete the work satisfactorily within the allotted time will result in a failing grade for assignments missed during the period of absence. - 3.
 Upon receipt of an advance make-up slip from a student, notifying the teacher that the student will be absent from school for a specific period, the teacher shall identify the work to be made up for the student.
 The student should be encouraged to make up as much of the work as is practical, prior to the absence; however, a reasonable amount of time should be provided upon their return for all work to be completed.